-Of the 166 items used for PIAAC, 18 literacy and 17 numeracy items were used as linking items between PBA and CBA (this means those items were identical between PBA and CBA); therefore, PIAAC contained 131 unique items.
-In other words, 166 items were described by 131 sets of item parameters.
-The 131 unique items were calibrated together with 132 unique items from IALS and ALL (263 unique items in total; see Table 17.5).
-The 100 reading component items were not used for the IRT calibration; for those items, descriptive statistics were provided such as percentage of correct responses, as well as overall timing of the reading component test (only 23.5% of the tested population received the reading component assessment).
-The 76 literacy items (described by 58 sets of item parameters), and the 76 numeracy items (described by 59 sets of item parameters) were scored dichotomously and calibrated using the 2PL in separate unidimensional IRT analyses.
-The 14 problem-solving items were scored dichotomously or polytomously and were calibrated using the 2PL and GPCM.
+Of the 169 items used for PIAAC, 18 literacy and 17 numeracy items were used as linking items between PBA and CBA (meaning the items were identical between PBA and CBA); therefore, PIAAC contained 134 unique items.
+In other words, 169 items were described by 134 sets of item parameters.
+The 134 unique items were calibrated together with 129 unique items from IALS and ALL (263 unique items in total; see Table 17.5).
+The 100 reading component items were not used for the IRT calibration; for those items, descriptive statistics were provided such as percentage of correct responses, as well as overall timing of the reading component test (only 27.5% of the tested population received the reading component assessment).
+The 76 literacy items and the 76 numeracy items were scored dichotomously and calibrated using the 2PLM in separate unidimensional IRT analyses.
+The 14 problem-solving items were scored dichotomously or polytomously and were calibrated using the 2PLM and GPCM.
+Note that Jakarta (Indonesia) - a PBA-only country - received an additional 19 literacy items (11 unique items and 8 linking items with CBA equivalents) and 19 numeracy items (3 unique items and 16 linking items with CBA equivalents) due to its different design.